Hydrodynamics and survivability during post-main-sequence planetary engulfment: Applications to planetary engulfment

 \subsection{Engulfment outcomes}

-The drag coefficients from our hydrodynamical simulations allow us to directly compute the energy deposited into the envelope, which is the total work done by the drag forces, by integrating Equation \ref{eq:edot} in time.
-Figure \ref{fig:engulfment_outcomes} shows known SBs \citep{exoplanetarchive} as a function of their mass and present-day orbital separation.
-The dashed line near the top-right corner shows the minimum SB mass such that the SB deposits enough energy to eject at least 90\% of the mass of the envelope.
-SBs below this line are destroyed without ejecting the envelope.
-For destroyed SBs, the figure shows whether they'll be destroyed in the convective zone or below it, according to the analytical destruction estimates given by Equations \ref{eq:disruption:tides} and \ref{eq:disruption:ram}.
-This figure assumes SBs are engulfed at their present-day orbital separations, and that all SBs orbit $1M_\odot$ stars (the average stellar mass reported for these SBs' planetary systems is $1.12M_\odot$, with a standard deviation of $\sim17\%$).
+Figure~\ref{fig:engulfment_outcomes} shows known SBs \citep{exoplanetarchive} as a function of their mass and present-day orbital separation.
+The dashed line near the top-right corner shows the minimum SB mass for envelope ejection, assuming all deposited energy contributes to the ejection.
+Since the trajectories of some of the massive SBs that can eject the envelope are likely eccentric (Figure \ref{fig:compare_trajectories_brown_dwarf}), we compute this line using the analytical values for the drag coefficients.
+For destroyed SBs, the figure shows whether they'll be destroyed in the convective zone or below it, according to the analytical destruction estimates of Equations \ref{eq:disruption:tides} and \ref{eq:disruption:ram}.
+This figure assumes SBs are engulfed at their present-day orbital separations, and that all SBs orbit \( 1M_\odot \) stars (the average stellar mass reported for these SBs' planetary systems is \( 1.12M_\odot \), with a standard deviation of \( \sim17\% \)).

-Envelope ejection as defined here does not necessarily result in the formation of a stellar remnant in a close orbit with an SB because the SB must eject material deeper in the star in order to clear its orbit around the remnant.
-This process depends on the energy distribution mechanisms within the envelope, particularly in regions closer to the core than the SB's orbital separation during inspiral.
-Modeling this process requires a detailed time-dependent treatment of the internal structure and energy transport mechanisms of the star throughout engulfment, which is outside of the scope of this work.

-Under these assumptions, Figure \ref{fig:engulfment_outcomes} shows that massive SBs can eject the envelopes of evolved stars.
-The energy deposition predicted from the work done by the drag forces is larger in amplitude than the change in orbital energy during inspiral, yielding a lower minimum mass for envelope ejection compared to Figure \ref{fig:eject}.
-This difference is a result of the change in the mass enclosed by the orbit of the SB (Yarza et al. 2022b, in prep).
-This figure also shows that a substantial fraction of known SBs might be destroyed in the convective region of their host stars, particularly those at closer orbital separations because they are engulfed when the star is more compact and therefore disrupts them more easily.
-The $^7$Li contained in these SBs could be carried via convection to the surface, resulting in enhanced surface abundances.
+Under these assumptions, Figure~\ref{fig:engulfment_outcomes} suggests massive SBs can eject the envelopes of evolved Sun-like stars through the transfer of orbital energy.
+This figure also shows that a substantial fraction of known SBs might be destroyed in the convective region of their host stars, particularly those at closer orbital separations because they are engulfed when the star is more compact and disrupts them more easily.
+The \( ^7 \)Li contained in these SBs could be carried via convection to the surface, resulting in enhanced surface abundances.
+However, the mean molecular weight of the SB's enriched material is much higher than that of its surroundings.
+Some of that material could settle in a layer near the base of the convective region and eventually reach the radiative core \citep{Vauclair2004,Jia2018}.
+Intermediate-mass SBs (those in the central region of the plot) are massive enough to survive below the base of the convective region, perhaps resulting in opacity changes detectable through asteroseismology.